 Alan Ira Fleischmann

-Alan, has been a serious cyclist since 1989, averaging 2500 miles each year.
+Alan has been a serious cyclist since 1989, averaging 2500 miles each year.
 An accountant and freelance writer by profession, he has written books and articles relating to finance, science fiction, humor, and education.

 He rides a Trek 1420 road bike and a Fuji mountain bike.
-He has lived in Connecticut, New York, and Boston, but currently resides in Scott Depot, West Virginia, which he describes as “You’re either goin uphill, or you’ve got a killer headwind!”
+He has lived in Connecticut, New York, and Boston, but currently resides in Scott Depot, West Virginia, which he describes as “You’re either going uphill, or you’ve got a killer headwind!”

 Rhona and Dave Fritsch

-Rhona and Dave are originally from Peters Township in Southwestern Pennsylvania, but have lived in Keyser, West Virginia since 1975.
-They are the parents of two children, daughter Kelly in Towson, Maryland and Peter, a senior at West Virginia University.
+Rhona and Dave are originally from Peters Township in Southwestern Pennsylvania but have lived in Keyser, West Virginia since 1975.
+They are the parents of two children, daughter Kelly in Towson, Maryland, and Peter, a senior at West Virginia University.

 They are hosting Kirsten Muller, an exchange student from Denmark through AFS for the 97-98 school year.
 Kirsten sampled American culture at the Midwest Tandem Rally in Columbus, Ohio on Labor Day 1997.
-Rhona is a special education teacher, Dave a special education Administrator.
+Rhona is a special education teacher, Dave a special education administrator.

 They have been bicycle touring together since 1989, primarily in group statewide tours.
-Other “big tours” have included a week long tour in the Colorado Rockies, the Canadian Rockies and most recently the Cabot Trail in Nova Scotia.
+Other “big tours” have included a week-long tour in the Colorado Rockies, the Canadian Rockies, and most recently the Cabot Trail in Nova Scotia.

 Their most challenging climbs include Red Mountain Pass in Colorado and Logan Pass in Glacier National Park.
-They purchased their first tandem in 1992 and their second after their cross country tour in 1996.
+They purchased their first tandem in 1992 and the second after their cross country tour in 1996.

 Greg is the author of the novels Free Bird and Cycling, and co-author of The Gospel Reloaded: Exploring Spirituality and Faith in the Matrix.